Vavarooks/Homework11/README.md

 # Note Taker!

-- pretty self explanitory but this is more about code!
+- Pretty self explanitory but this is more about code!

+- Video at the bottom shows you how to work the app.

 ## server side

-- can connect to a server and grab the files needed to generate the note taker
+- Can connect to a server and grab the files needed to generate the note taker

+- The video shows the many ways this is done.

 ### Front end

-- provided by the online homework page, inclued style sheet, index.js, and two html files.
+- Provided by the online homework page, inclued style sheet, index.js, and two html files.

 ### My Screenshot/ video